Monthly Archives

 “Those girls dying is on you.”
 Then he was gone.

 Panama Jones checked the time.
-It was ten-forty-five.
-He dumped the rest of the beer, took a bite of the tart, grabbed his board and left.
+It was nine-forty-five.
+He put the gun away, drank half the coffee, grabbed his board and left.

 Jim Beam